generate an AR(1) with mean 50 set.seed(66) # so you can reproduce these results x = arima.sim(list(order=c(1,0,0), ar=.9), n=100) + 50 mean(x) [1] 50.60668 # the sample mean is close arima(x, order = c(1, 0, 0)) Coefficients: ar1 intercept <-- here's the problem 0.8971 50.6304 <-- or here, one of t

 When you're trying to fit an ARMA model to data, one of the first things you do is look at the ACF and PACF of the data.
 Let's try this for a simulated MA(1) process.
 Here's how:

-MA1=arima.sim(list(order=c(0,0,1), ma=.5), n=100) par(mfcol=c(2,1)) acf(MA1,20) pacf(MA1,20)and here's the output:
+MA1=arima.sim(list(order=c(0,0,1), ma=.5), n=100)

+What's wrong with this picture?
+First, the two graphs are on different scales.
+The ACF axis goes from -.2 to 1, whereas the PACF axis goes from -.2 to .4.
 Also, the lag axis on the ACF plot starts at 0 (the 0 lag ACF is always 1 so you have to ignore it or put your thumb over it), whereas the lag axis on the PACF plot starts at 1.

 So, instead of getting a nice picture by default, you get a messy picture.
+Ok, the remedy is as follows:

-par(mfrow=c(2,1)) acf(MA1,20,xlim=c(1,20)) # set the x-axis limits to start at 1 then # look at the graph and note the y-axis limits pacf(MA1,20,ylim=c(-.2,1)) # then use those limits hereand here's the output:
+acf(MA1,20,xlim=c(1,20)) # set the x-axis limits to start at 1 then

 Looks nice, but who wants to get carpal tunnel syndrome sooner than necessary?
 Not me.
 So I wrote an R function called acf2 that will do everything at once and save you some time and typing.
 You can get acf2 on the web page for the text under R CODE (Ch 1-5) - use the blue bar on top of this page to get there.